What’s new and wonderful in the world of campervans and compact caravans?

-We didn’t look at any of the big white boxes and turned our attention to compact caravans that are more likely to compete with campervans.
+We didn’t look at any of those big white boxes and turned our attention to compact caravans that are more likely to compete with campervans.
 If you’re still wondering which would be best, take our campervan or caravan test.

 The Airstream, as you might expect, takes the prize for beautiful interiors and exteriors.
 The smallest, though (the single axle Missouri) cost £79,000 upwards.
 People are buying these now to plant in their gardens for use as a home office, but the same is true of our under £25,000 favourite too!

-It’s not flashy, just well-designed, well-built, easy-to-use and remarkably spacious. £24,000 will buy you a fully fitted model with shower-room and great kitchen, but you can also buy a ‘naked’ version to fit out yourself as a home office, catering business and so on.
+It’s not flashy, just well-designed, well-built, easy-to-use and remarkably spacious. £24,000 will buy you a fully fitted model with shower-room and great kitchen, but you can also buy a £16,500 Space version with basic fitting that could also be used as a home office and so on.

 Have a look at our feature on vintage caravans too.

 Many trailer tents are so enormous and complex (Conway, for instance, is like a bungalow in a box) that you may as well buy a caravan and not have all the setting up to do.
 Others are nice and small for towing, but fold-out to little more than a tent.

 So, why the Opus?
 Well, for its looks, its ease-of-opening, its build quality, its spaciousness and its all-round versatility.
 Price isn’t bad either (£13,000 to £21,000).

 In appearance, it’s a mix of safari tent and sci-fi – airy, spacious and with options and accessories to suit family size (four- to 10-berth) and your camping and outdoor life.

 The kitchens are beautiful, the beds comfortable and the sitting/dining room made for socialising.
 What’s more, the Air Opus inflates itself in two minutes.
 It’s lightweight and low-profile and the racking system means you can load it with bikes, kayaks and more for your travels.